adolfo1295/mobilesdecodechallenge/README.md

 - Checking if the name starts with a vowel.
 - Checking if the length of the streetName is equal to the length of the driverName.

+After I get the BestSS for each driver I used calculateBestRoutesAndSS().

+In this method I created a shipment array list and also a DriversMap that will allows to me save:
+- Driver name
+- Best Shipment
+- Best Suitable Score

+And when we get the whole information of drivers and shipments making some validations to get the bestSS for each driver with corresponding shipment, we are ready to update _suitableScoreState.driversMap and send it to the UI.

+And finally I created an AlertDialog to show the information when you click a driver card.

 And that's pretty much it.

 Thanks!